Nature and Landscape Photography Workshops – Details & Cancelation Policy

 Tuition and Cancelation:

 Please use the sign up/registration form on each workshop page to register for an event or program.
 You will receive an email confirming your space in the workshop/tour as well as instructions for sending a deposit.
-Deposits are typically $200-500 for group workshops/tours and $50 for 1 Day workshops.
+Deposits are typically $500 for group workshops & tours and $100 for 1 Day workshops.
 Final payment is due 60 days prior to workshops/tours and 30 days prior to 1 Day workshops (we will send an email reminder).
 You may pay by mail with a check or by credit card via paypal (we’ll send instructions if this is your preference).
 Please don’t send a deposit or payment until you’ve received a verification email from us.

 Deposits are non-refundable unless we can fill your spot.
 Your tuition (minus deposit) will be refunded in full if we receive your cancelation at least 61 days prior to the workshop start date.
 Tuition is non-refunable if you cancel withing 60 days of the program start (unless we can fill your spot).
 GMPW reserves the right to cancel any workshop with fewer than 4 registrants.
 In the event GMPW has to cancel an event you will receive a full refund of tuition and deposit, or the option to apply the credit toward a future workshop or tour.
-We recommended that you purchase trip insurance to safeguard your investment (airfare, hotel, tuition, etc) in the unfortunate event you are unable to attend a program due to emergency, illness or otherwise.
+We recommend that you purchase trip insurance to safeguard your investment (airfare, hotel, tuition, etc) in the unfortunate event you are unable to attend a program due to emergency, illness or otherwise.
 We are not resposible for any expenses incurred, such as airfare and lodging, when registering for a GMPW workshop or tour.